 In March 2007 Malveaux became the fifteenth president of Bennett College, one of America’s oldest historically black colleges for women.

-One “bone-chilling” manifestation of this “new racism, she said in 2010, was the fact that after Barack Obama was elected president and vacated his Senate seat in 2009, the Senate, which had no remaining black members, had become a “segregated legislative bod[y]” in the “so-called post-racial 21st century.”
+One “bone-chilling” manifestation of American racism, she said in 2010, was the fact that after Barack Obama was elected president and vacated his Senate seat in 2009, the Senate, which had no remaining black members, became “segregated legislative bod[y]” in the “so-called post-racial 21st century.”

 In 2008 Malveaux signed a statement circulated by the Partisan Defense Committee calling for the release of convicted cop-killer Mumia Abu-Jamal, praising Mumia for being a “former Black Panther,” lamenting that he had been “framed” as a murderer and sentenced to death by a racist U.S. justice system, and denouncing capital punishment as “a legacy of chattel slavery and a barbaric outrage … the lynch rope made legal.”
 To view a list of other prominent signatories, click here.

 “Black Agenda” Panel